You may have an employee whose wages are subject to garnishment at some point. What is a wage garnishment? And what do you need to do?

 Only an employee’s disposable earnings are subject to garnishment.
 Disposable earnings are what is left after you subtract legally required deductions from an employee’s wages, such as federal, state, and local taxes.
-When calculating disposable earnings, do not subtract non-required deductions, such as health and life insurance, and retirement plan contributions.
-This means an employee’s disposable earnings and net pay might be different amounts.
+Do not subtract non-required deductions, such as health and life insurance and retirement plan contributions, when calculating disposable earnings.
+As a result, an employee’s disposable earnings and net pay might differ.

 The garnishment order will tell you how much to withhold from your employee’s wages.
-However, some of the employee’s wages might be protected from the garnishment to ensure that the employee has take-home pay.
-This means you might withhold less than the garnishment order states.
+However, garnishment laws may protect some of the employee’s wages from garnishment to ensure that the employee has enough take-home pay.
+You might withhold less than the garnishment order states.

-You must follow the garnishment limits so you do not withhold too much from the employee’s wages.
-The order should also include a calculation worksheet to help you make sure you withhold the correct amount.
+Follow the garnishment limits to avoid withholding too much from the employee’s wages.
+The order should include a calculation worksheet to ensure you withhold the correct amount.

 The Consumer Credit Protection Act protects the garnishee by limiting the amount of wages that can be garnished.
 The maximum amount that can be garnished from wages depends on the type of debt.